Projection map – An overview

 - You can choose from over 40 different map projections in the "Projections" settings in the Preview tab.

-- To add metadata to your popups, supply the columns with your metadata to the "Select columns to visualise" panel in the Data tab.
+- To add metadata to your popups and/or panels, supply the columns with your metadata to the "Select columns to visualise" panel in the Data tab.
 You can also include custom content and HTML to create layouts, formatting and images.
+You can learn more about this here.